Banda-Manjunatha/Personal-Portfolio/README.md

 ## Thank You for Visiting and Best of Luck!

-Thank you for exploring my personal portfolio!
+Thank you for exploring my personal portfolio project!
 Your interest is greatly appreciated.
 Best of luck with your endeavors!